 Good news.
 It’s easy math.

+This is taken from Phil Maffetone’s book, The Big Book of Endurance Running.
 Okay, take the number 180.
 Now subtract your age.
 That’s it.
 That’s your magic number.

 So let’s say you’re 40.
 Thats 180, subtract 40, and your magic number is 140.